 By the time Armistice was declared in 1918, 21,453 nurses, physicians, dentists, ambulance drivers, stretcher bearers and orderlies had served.
 Of them, 1,325 lost their lives.
-Three members were awarded the Victoria Cross, the highest military honor in the British Empire.
+Three were awarded the Victoria Cross, the highest military honor in the British Empire.

-One practice perfected during the war was triage.
+Other treatments were perfected.
+Triage, for example.
 Patients were separated according to three categories: likely to live, likely to die and might be saved.

 Types of Medical Units